This trip has cherry picked the best experiences of Cairo, Fayoum and our beloved Luxor, also adding optional extensions to see Aswan and Abu Simble.

 Our lunch stop is at a local restaurant in town; flatbread, kofte, fragrant rice as well as various delicious salads and dips make up a typical lunch.

-Satisfied, we now pack our bags for the transfer to Fayoum, a road trip of approximately 1.5hrs, aiming to arrive late afternoon to enjoy a leisurely sunset ride through the surrounding villages.
-We finish this glorious first day with dinner in the desert.
+Satisfied, we now pack our bags for the transfer to Fayoum, a road trip of approximately 1.5hrs, aiming to arrive late afternoon to enjoy a leisurely sunset and relax for the evening.

-Today we have a free morning, to soak up the sun, relax by the pool and generally reflect on the adventure so far!
-After lunch we will ride to Magic Lake located in Wadi El Hitan, a UNESCO World Heritage Site known for its abundance of fossils including some of the earliest whales.
+Magic lake riding 5 hour and lunch.
+Magic Lake is located in Wadi El Hitan, a UNESCO World Heritage Site known for its abundance of fossils including some of the earliest whales.
 Riding through the sands it will seem like a mirage!

 The lake’s name derives from the variety of colours it becomes throughout the course of the day depending on the sunlight it gains and the time of year.
 It is also said to contain healing minerals for ailments such as rheumatism.
 The desert is the horses’ playground, vast and open, inviting fast canters and gallops, but here we also have the contrasting peace and serenity that’s this mystical lake emanates.
 Famous for its sunsets, you will have the chance to watch the sun fall below the horizon from between your horse’s ears.